Fixed-Parameter Extrapolation and Aperiodic Order: -convex closures of some regular shapes

+In this section we give some \textit{ad hoc} results about specific point sets.
+For example, we get a lower bound of $1/2$ on the packing distances of some of the uniformly discrete sets we considered in the last subsection.
+We make no attempt at generalizing our results, although such generalizations are most likely possible.

-For example, let $H$ be the set of vertices of a regular hexagon.
-For concreteness, assume the hexagon is positioned in the plane with its bottom side coinciding with $\clcl{0,1}$ on the real line.
-(We make the same positioning convention with all our regular polygons.
-Positioning this way conveniently ensures that $\{0,1\}\subseteq H$.)
-If $\lambda = 2$, then $R_2(H)$ is a proper subset of the Eisenstein integers (the regular triangular lattice) that has both translational symmetry (in six directions) and $D_6$ rotational symmetry\footnote{$D_n$ is the dihedral group of order $2n$.} about the center of the hexagon.
-For another example, if $S = \{0,1,i,1+i\}$ is the set of vertices of a square (similarly positioned), then $R_2(S) = \ints[i]$, the set of Gaussian integers.
+If $\lambda = 2$, then $R_2(P_6) = Q_2(P_6)$ is a proper subset of the Eisenstein integers (the regular triangular lattice) that has both translational symmetry (in six directions) and $D_6$ rotational symmetry\footnote{$D_n$ is the dihedral group of order $2n$.} about the center of the hexagon.
+For another example, if $S = \{0,1,i,1+i\}$ is the set of vertices of a square (similarly positioned), then $R_2(S) = Q_2(S) = \ints[i]$, the set of Gaussian integers.
 If $L = \{0,1,i\}$, then $R_2(L)$ is a proper subset of $\ints[i]$, however, as the following lemma shows:

-\begin{lemma} Let $\gamma$ be any element of $\complexes - \rats$.
+\begin{lemma} Let $\gamma$ be any element of $\complexes \cmpl \rats$.
 Then

 If $\gamma\in\reals$, then $R_2(\{0,1,\gamma\}) = \reals$; otherwise, $R_2(\{0,1,\gamma\}) = Q_2(\{0,1,\gamma\})$, which is a discrete set. \end{lemma}